 Medical Informatics Online

-At the convergence of health care and information technology lies the exciting, evolving field of medical informatics.
-Offered in partnership with the Northwestern University’s Feinberg School of Medicine, the part-time MS in Medical Informatics program prepares students for opportunities across the spectrum of patient care delivery, from designing and implementing electronic record systems for hospitals and private entities, to consulting with physician practices.
-Students explore current and emerging health IT systems, while developing essential skills such as change management and negotiation.
+The part-time MMI program prepares students for opportunities across the spectrum of health care delivery, from designing and implementing electronic medical record systems for hospitals and private entities, to consulting with physician practices.
+Students explore current systems as well as industry trends and develop essential skills such as change management and negotiation.
+Whether a student has a clinical or IT background, the program provides specific course tracks to fill any skill gaps.
 Students also benefit from a partnership with the Northwestern Feinberg School of Medicine, a leader in the wired medical community.
-The MMI program also provides preparation for board certification in medical informatics, a designated medical subspecialty.
-MMI students come from a range of backgrounds — introductory courses in IT and clinical areas may be waived for those with substantial experience in those areas.
-Fully accredited, SPS online courses marry the best aspects of online technology with the interactivity of the classroom in a format designed to work with students' busy schedules.
+The MMI program also helps prepare students for board certification in medical informatics, a designated medical subspecialty.
+The MMI program recently hosted industry experts for an online seminar on ICD-10—Read more.

 David M. Liebovitz, MD